biotoolscoders/deeprho/README.md

    | -h        | --help                         | Show usage                                                   |
 3. Type `./deeprho --help` to review usage.

+#Notes
-Notes: `deeprho` should be ran directly under its root directory.
-As `deeprho` will generate a bunch of intermediate files inside the folder where inputs are, to avoid confliction, we strongly suggest users to create a new folder for each input file respectively.
+   `deeprho` should be run directly under its root directory.
+As `deeprho` will generate a bunch of intermediate files inside the folder where inputs are.
+So to avoid conflicts, we strongly suggest users to create a new folder for each input file respectively.

 ### Results
 `data/simulated_mu1e-8_r8.61e-8_samples100_len1e5/map.jpg` plots the recombination map.